gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 You'll need code editing software for the next part of this tutorial.
 [VS Code](https://code.visualstudio.com/) is a nice one.
-With your code editor, open a folder on your computer called "tutorial-part-one."
-This folder was automatically created when you ran one of the terminal commands above.
+With your code editor, open the folder on your computer called "tutorial-part-one," which was automatically created when you ran the `gatsby new` terminal command above.

-Now that you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
+Once you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
 In the code editing software, you'll need to find `src/pages/index.js`.
 Once you find that, try changing "Hello world!" in the page component to "Hello Gatsby!".
 Once you save that change, the text in your browser